 Dining with Bill

-This year marks the bicentennial of William Ellery Channing’s Baltimore Sermon.
+2019 marked the bicentennial of William Ellery Channing’s Baltimore Sermon.

 This sermon not only defined the fault lines between the liberal and conservative wings of what had been the Church of the New England Puritans—the founders of the Massachusetts Bay Colony; it brought forth a new kind of liberating faith that excited the imaginations of Congregations that worshiped in Norwegian in Minnesota, Icelandic on the Canadian prairies, and Khasi in a remote area of India.